3 EASY STEPS TO STARTING A FIRE WITH A FERRO ROD Fire Starter

 Best Fire Starting Materials

 A fire kit is always important when camping, hiking, or for survival, but it’s essential if you’re venturing into remote areas.
 You never know when you might be stuck out there with little or no backup.
 It’s therefore crucial that you carry at least three different methods of starting fires, so in case one goes wrong, the weather turns, or you’re just having bad luck, you can fall back on another.
-A common combination is a ferrocerium rod, a magnifier card, and matches/lighter.
-The magnifier never runs out, yet it takes patience, the ferrocerium rod provides sparks, yet no flame and it has a hard time lighting wet tinder, and the lighter/matches produce a flame and fire quickly yet be consumed quickly as well.
-Each of these methods has a stand-out strength, as well as an obvious drawback, because the ferrocerium rod sits right in the middle, producing showers of hot sparks for thousands of strikes, it makes it a very popular choice.
+A common combination is a ferro rod fire starter, a magnifier card, and matches/lighter.
+The magnifier never runs out, yet it takes patience, the ferro rod provides sparks, yet no flame and it has a hard time lighting wet tinder, and the lighter/matches produce a flame and fire quickly yet be consumed quickly as well.
+Each of these methods has a stand-out strength, as well as an obvious drawback, because the ferro rod sits right in the middle, producing showers of hot sparks for thousands of strikes, it makes it a very popular choice.

 HERE is a great fire starting kit to get you started!